fleetster22/GymBuddy/README.md

 ## Description

-🏋️‍♂️Sculptr is your ultimate fitness companion, tailored for enthusiasts ranging from beginners to pros.
-Whether you're on a mission to shed some pounds, bulk up with muscles, enhance your flexibility, or prep for that upcoming marathon, Sculptr has got you covered!
+🏋️‍♂️GymBuddy is your ultimate fitness companion, tailored for enthusiasts ranging from beginners to pros.
+Whether you're on a mission to shed some pounds, bulk up with muscles, enhance your flexibility, or prep for that upcoming marathon, GymBuddy has you covered!

-Join us on this transformative journey and let Sculptr carve the best version of you!
+Join us on this transformative journey and let GymBuddy carve the best version of you!

 Feel free to customize or tweak it further to better fit your application's essence.